luckyshot/miki/README.md

 1. Copy `index.php` to your web server
 2. Open `index.php` and customize details in `$config` variable
-3. Create a folder next to `index.php` with a very very long name (30 characters or more)
+3. Create a folder next to `index.php` with a **very very long name** (30 characters or more, [grab one from the password generator here](https://xaviesteve.com/pro/tools.php))
-4. Create a link in your browser to point to _URL + FOLDERNAME_.
-Example: `http://example.com/miki/myfoldername`
+4. Make sure that you have writing permissions in the Miki folder, every new Miki page is stored as a `.txt` file
-5. Make sure that you have writing permissions in the Miki folder, every new Miki page is stored as a `.txt` file
+5. Create a link in your browser to point to _ServerUrl + FolderName_.
+Example: `https://example.com/miki/MyVeryLongFolderName` and use that link to **Log in**

 Custom CSS styling
 ----------------------

-Create a link `[customcss]` so you get a page like http://example.com/miki/customcss/ and write the CSS code in it.
+Create a link `[customcss]` so you get a page like https://example.com/miki/customcss/ and write the CSS code in it.

 Changelog
 ---------------------